 You may access the application form here.
 The application requires:

-- Latest CV
+- Latest CVs

-- A short answer (500 words) to the application questions
+- A short answer (500 words) to the application questions.

-Please read the Tun Ismail Ali Challenge Terms and Conditions carefully before applying for the Challenge.
+Please read the Tun Ismail Ali Intervarsity Challenge Terms and Conditions carefully before applying for the Challenge.
 By applying, it is implied that you have read, understood and agreed to comply with the terms and conditions.

-The application opens on 25 April 2018 and closes at 5pm Malaysian time on 22 June 2018.
+The application opens on 2nd June 2022 and closes on 11:59pm Malaysian time on 3rd July 2022.

 The winning teams will be awarded cash prizes, as below:

-- 1st Runner-up: RM 5000
+- 1st Runner-up: RM 3,000 cash prize

-- 2nd Runner-up: RM 3000
+- 2nd Runner-up: RM 1,000 cash prize

 Start by reading the FAQS.
 We may already have the answers to your questions!
 If you have any further inquiries, please contact the committee at firstname.lastname@example.org.